echeran/smile-of-murugan/webbook/conclusion.md

 since it is a full and carefull translation of the standard Saivite hagiography with many notes.

-1. Taylor, W. (transl.), Paraňcōti Muṉivar, *Tiruviḷaiyātaṟ Purāṇam*, in *Oriental Historical Manuscripts in the Tamil Language* (2 vols., Madras, 1835), Vol. I, pp. 55-116.
+1. Taylor, W. (transl.), Parañcōti Muṉivar, *Tiruviḷaiyātaṟ Purāṇam*, in *Oriental Historical Manuscripts in the Tamil Language* (2 vols., Madras, 1835), Vol. I, pp. 55-116.
 A lively and charming translation.